pieces-app/plugin_sublime/README_DEVELOPMENT.md

 ### Trigger a Release

+- OPTIONAL: Create a message for the users (release notes) in the `messages/<new version>` and then configure it in the `messages.json` file
 - Update the `_version.py` with the appropriate version
 - `git tag <new version> main`
 - `git push origin tag <new version>`